websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 1. In the Form Builder view, click the *Options* button (![Options](./../../../images/icon-options.png)) and open the *Settings* window.

-1. Under *Select a Storage Type*, choose the JSON Wrapper type and click _Done_.
+1. Under *Select a Storage Type*, choose the *R2F1 Dynamic Data Mapping Storage Adapter* type and click _Done_.

 1. Add a [Text Field](../creating-and-managing-forms/creating-forms.md) to the form, publish the form, and submit it a few times.